xpqz/ddocpush/README.md

 `usage: pushddoc.py https://account.cloudant.com/database sourcedir`

-Iterate over the json ddocs produced by mkddoc.py and upload those to the server under database.
+Iterate over the json ddocs produced by `mkddoc.py` and upload those to the server under `database`.

 Expects to find credentials in the following environment variables: